odoomrp/odoomrp-wip/machine_manager_preventive/README.rst

 Machine manager preventive
 ==========================
 This module allows:
-  - Generating machine preventive orders automatically.
+  - To generate machine preventive orders automatically.
+    Preventive operations are defined with an operation on a frequency either in time or in cycle interval.
+    For each operation different materials could be added.
+    Different machines can be added to perform operations defined.
+  - Automatically create preventive alarms for defined preventive operation time frequency or cycle interval.
-  - Create repair orders for the machines, using the preventive alarms defined.
+  - Create repair orders for machines, using the preventive alarms defined.

 Credits
 =======